mikolaj1244/ML_predict_labels/README.md

 | N| 15       | 	1100   |

 # Predicted labels
-Predicted lables by SVC model are available in labels folder.
 CSV file with predicted labels by model with RandomizedSearchCV are available in branch mf_model.

 # Conclusion